 You’re using Icy Hot as a pain reliever, but if the pain worsens, it could be a side effect of this product.
-This can happen for many reasons, but the point is that Icy Hot products aren’t suitable for you.
+This can happen for many reasons, but the point is that these products aren’t suitable for you.

-Your reaction to them is not the usual one, and it’s better to skip using Icy Hot.
+Your reaction to them is not the usual one, and it’s better to skip using them.
 If the pain worsens, remove the product from the affected area and find another way to relieve the pain.

-It’s possible to have a skin reaction to Icy Hot without an allergic reaction, However, sometimes you can have all these negative side effects of Icy Hot, and that could mean you’re allergic to it.
+It’s possible to have a skin reaction to Icy Hot without an allergic reaction; however, sometimes you can have all these negative side effects of it, and that could mean you’re allergic to it.

 Visit your doctor or simply stay away from this product.
 You’re probably allergic to other products with similar ingredients, so be cautious when using topical painkillers.